Condobolin: Geography

 Condobolin is very close to Mount Tilga, which is said by some to be the geographical centre of New South Wales.
 Geosciences Australia's Bicentennial project however suggests near the Five Ways, 33 km west north west of Tottenham as one possible centre and makes no reference to Mount Tilga.

 Condobolin is located at the junction of Lachlan River and Goobang Creek.
 It is 463 km west of Australia's largest city, Sydney.

 Close to Condobolin is the Overflow Station, the setting of the poem Clancy of the Overflow by Banjo Paterson.
 The poem is about a Queensland drover and a sheep shearer responsible for herding large mobs of sheep long distances to market.

 Climate

-The area features a semi-arid climate (BSk) with hot dry summers and short, cool winters.
-Rainfall is spread evenly throughout the year in mild amounts.
+Condobolin features a borderline hot semi-arid / cold semi-arid climate (BSh / BSk) with very hot summers and cool winters.
+Seasonal range is considerable: the average minimum / maximum temperature in January is 18.6 °C / 33.7 °C, while the average minimum / maximum in July is 3.7 °C / 15.2 °C. Rainfall is spread evenly throughout the year in scant amounts.
 The town is very sunny, receiving 156.6 clear days annually.
+There was at least one occurrence of snowfall in the district, on 5 July 1900, while the Melrose Plains nearer Tullamore saw a fall of snow some 26 years prior to that.